• Home

 A clear approach to medication is vital if you want to stay healthy.
 If you, or a member of your party, falls ill you must be able to find the right medication quickly and without stress.
 Here are a few tips to manage your medication when traveling:

 • Bring Enough: you should always bring extra medication with you.
-The amount you bring is dependent upon the length of time you’re away from home, but a good rule of then is to bring two weeks extra.
+The amount you bring is dependent upon the length of time you’re away from home, but a good rule of thumb is to bring two weeks extra.

 • Store Correctly: some medications will be damaged if they are exposed to the sun or are overheated.
 Do not keep medication in glove boxes, and find out if your medication is “photosensitive” before you travel.